 Water Safety Programs and Information

-In collaboration with the Prince George's County Public School (PGCPS) system, M-NCPPC's Department of Parks and Recreation will provide second grade students to 22 local schools with water safety information and swimming lessons at Department aquatic facilities during the fall of 2012, winter of 2013, and spring of 2013.
-The USA Swimming Foundation received more than 130 applications for the 2012-2013 grant program and awarded just under $250,000 to local partners in 19 states.
-M-NCPPC received one of 37 grants awarded for 2012-2013.
+In collaboration with the Prince George's County Public School (PGCPS) system, the Department of Parks and Recreation provides second grade students with water safety information and swimming lessons at Department aquatic facilities during the school year since 2010.
+M-NCPPC has been awarded a grant from the USA Swimming Foundation to help sustain this program for the past several years

 M-NCPPC has signed on to be a Campaign Safety Leader with the Pool Safely Campaign and we will be collaborating with this group in order to help disseminate messages and materials regarding water safety promotion and drowning prevention.

 Parents and kids: click here to play an interactive water safety game.

 Your greatest water safety assurance comes from adopting and practicing as many safety steps as possible.
 Adding an extra safety step around the water can make all the difference.
 You can never know which safety step will save a life -- until it does.